NLZ432/ItemSifters/README.md

 Copy the files in located in src/main/java/itemsifters/ into your project to use the classes.

+This repository is a gradle application that runs a simple example of a string search box.
+I hope to add more examples here soon.

 ## Usage

 ItemSearcher - give it a JFXTextField and a JFXListView, as well as functions to determine if text matches the item, and to create a cell for the list view.